STARR-Payload/BIOME_CODE/README.md

 # Assigned Tasks:

-- Software team to make sd comverter feel free to use any language i just randomly made a .py file
+- Software team to make sd comverter feel free to use any language i just randomly made a .py file (output in sdConversion folder)
 - Christiaan to do code for runme and testers